CompilerIDE/FeatherCrawl/README_EN.md

 - Architecture: WinHTTP
 - Simple integration — only `#include "feathercrawl.h"` is required
-- C++11 or later; native support for Windows 10/11, Linux, and macOS
+- C++11 or later, supports running on Windows 10/11 and Linux.

 ---